microsoft/vscode-ai-toolkit/remote-finetuning.md

 Model fine-tuning in machine learning involves subtly adjusting a pre-existing model, which was initially trained on a larger dataset, to perform a similar but new task using a smaller dataset.
 If you lack local computing resources, such as a GPU, you can perform this fine-tuning remotely using AI Toolkit and Azure Container App.

 ## Prerequisites
-To run the model fine-tuning in your remote Azure Container App Environment, you need to make sure your subscription have enough GPU capacity amount.
+1. To run the model fine-tuning in your remote Azure Container App Environment, you need to make sure your subscription have enough GPU capacity amount.
 Submit a [support ticket](https://azure.microsoft.com/support/create-ticket/) to request the capacity amount required for your application.
 [Learn More about GPU capacity](https://learn.microsoft.com/en-us/azure/container-apps/workload-profiles-overview)
+2. Make sure you have a [HuggingFace account](https://huggingface.co/) and [generate an access token](https://huggingface.co/docs/hub/security-tokens) if you are using private dataset on HuggingFace or your base model needs access control.
+3. Accept the LICENSE on HuggingFace if you are fine-tuning Mistral or Llama.
+4. If you enable [Weights & Biases](https://wandb.ai/site), make sure you have a Weights & Biases account and [retrieve your API Key](https://wandb.ai/authorize)

 ## Provision Azure Resources
 To get started, you need provision the Azure Resource for remote fine-tuning.
 This can be done by running the `AI Toolkit: Provision Azure Container Apps job for fine-tuning.` from command palette.
 During this process, you will be prompted to select your Azure Subscription and resource group.